 The Government has continued the expansion of Georgia’s social protection schemes, which provide a safety net for the most vulnerable population groups, including families living in poverty, old-age pensioners, and people with disabilities.

-In 2015, the amount of the old-age pensions and targeted social allowances per person were increased from the 2012 baselines by 80% and 120%, respectively, benefiting 477,840 people under the poverty line and 716,287 elderly citizens.
-A nationwide savings plan is also being developed and is planned to be launched by the end of 2017.
+In 2015, the amount of the old-age pensions and targeted social allowances per person were increased from the 2012 baselines by 80% and 120%, respectively, benefiting 455, 881people under the poverty line and 731,796 elderly citizens (November, 2017).
+A nationwide savings plan is also being developed and is planned to be launched in 2018.

-According to a recent a UNICEF survey, poverty rates among the elderly population in Georgia decreased from 21.3% to 18.7% since 2011.
-The survey also demonstrated a declining trend in extreme poverty among children from 9.4% in 2011 to 6% in 2013.
-Families in six regions of Georgia with the lowest birth rate (Guria, Imereti, Kakheti, Mtskheta-Mtianeti, Samegrelo-Zemo Svaneti, and Racha-Lechkhumi and Qvemo Svaneti) receive monthly child support payments for every third and further child born after 1 June 2014.
+According to a recent a UNICEF survey (2015), extreme poverty rates among the elderly population in Georgia decreased from 8.1% to 1.7% since 2011. .
+The survey also demonstrated a declining trend in extreme poverty among children from 9.4% in 2011 to 2.5% in 2015.
+Families in seven regions of Georgia with the lowest birth rate (Guria, Imereti, Kakheti, Mtskheta-Mtianeti, Samegrelo-Zemo Svaneti, and Racha-Lechkhumi, Samtskhe-Javakheti and Qvemo Svaneti) receive monthly child support payments for every third and further child born after 1 June 2014.

-As of August 2016, 716,287 citizens of Georgia receive a pension for old age.
+As of November 2017, 731,796 citizens of Georgia receive a pension for old age.
 Since July 2016, the pension amount is GEL 180.